mindcat/ShavianKey/README.md

     - [x] When held brings up small mode picker for Shavian/Numbers & Symbols/QWERTY boards
       - [x] Refactor switcher so it works as a drag gesture when held that autoselects 'button' where you 'un-tap' like how diacretics and punctuation works in the native ios KB
-      - [ ] SOMETIMES tapping and double tapping does not work UNTIL you use the mode picker
+      - [x] SOMETIMES (always at start-up, not ideal) tapping and double tapping does not work UNTIL you use the mode picker
+    - [ ] The mode switcher placement needs to behave smartly across different displays (optimized for 12 mini)
   - [ ] QWERTY mode
     - [x] You can type in CAPS, and use backspace
     - [ ] Add spacebar